run-llama/create-llama/templates/components/agents/python/financial_report/README-template.md

 ```
 curl --location 'localhost:8000/api/chat' \
 --header 'Content-Type: application/json' \
---data '{ "messages": [{ "role": "user", "content": "Create a report comparing the finances of Apple and Tesla." }] }'
+--data '{ "messages": [{ "role": "user", "content": "Create a report comparing the finances of Apple and Tesla" }] }'
 ```

 You can start editing the API by modifying `app/api/routers/chat.py` or `app/financial_report/workflow.py`.
 The API auto-updates as you save the files.